 To keep the reader orientated in your document, you should add page numbers to the Guidelines.

-Expand the Pages panel (Window > Pages) and double-click on the A-Master page icon at the top of the panel to bring up the master on screen.
+Expand the Pages panel (Window > Pages) and double-click on the A-Parent page icon at the top of the panel to bring up the parent on screen.